EuroLinux/gaia-3-composer/README.md

 ## Development

-**We are using Python version 3.6 as this is default for the EuroLinux 8.
-You can also use Python3.9 (default for EuroLinux 9).**
+**Develop for python version 3.9 as this is default for the EuroLinux 9 and it is available as the module for EuroLinux 8.**

 ## Example